jazzband/django-debug-toolbar/README.rst

 TODO
 ====
-* Add more panels

-  - Size of request? — Would need access to response object somehow.

-  - List of important configuration settings in `settings.py`?

-  - Request object info (POST, GET, META)? — Would need access to request object.

 * Get fancy with CSS and Javascript
+* Add more panels:
+* Size of request? — Would need access to response object somehow.
+* List of important configuration settings in `settings.py`?
+* Request object info (POST, GET, META)? — Would need access to request object.